-For all of the help we received with our four Pop Ups over the last year:
+For all of the help we received with the four Pop Ups that got us started:

 - Kathryn Joel of Get Cooking Edmonton for helping us get our idea off the ground, introducing us to our consulting chefs, and providing a space for our first two events.

 - Daniel Huber, AKA the burly chef, for hosting our third event on short notice and being such a great supporter all around.

 - Brent Murton & the team at Ernest’s, NAIT’s Fine Dining room, for helping us put together our last pop-up in style and providing such professional staff to help us handle our grand finale!